thomasaull/KickstartProfile/README.md

 # Kickstart Site Profile

 **Disclaimer**
 This is mainly a personal site profile to kickstart my own ProcessWire Projects.
+Also most of the following instructions are for my very specific setup routine.
 Nevertheless, Feel free to dig around and copy whatever you find useful.

 ### Features
 - easy deployment process (all sources outside of processwire)